joaosenna19/joaosenna19/README.md

 - 👋 Hi, I’m João Senna.
-- 👀 I’m interested in becoming a software engenieering.
+- 👀 I’m interested in becoming a software engineer.
-- 🌱 I’m currently learning Phyton.
 - 📫 How to reach me: joaoradicchi@gmail.com

 <!---